Quasi-polynomial representations of double affine Hecke algebras: Introduction

 For groups $G$ and $H$ we write $\textup{Hom}(G,H)$ for the class of group homomorphisms $G\rightarrow H$.
 For a finitely generated free abelian group $\Lambda$ we write $T_\Lambda:=\textup{Hom}(\Lambda,\mathbf{F}^\times)$ for the $\mathbf{F}$-torus of multiplicative characters $\Lambda\rightarrow\mathbf{F}^\times$, and $\mathcal{P}_\Lambda=\mathbf{F}[\Lambda]$ for the group algebra of $\Lambda$ over $\mathbf{F}$.
 Alternatively, it is the algebra of regular $\mathbf{F}$-valued functions on $T_\Lambda$, where the monomial $x^\lambda$ maps $t\in T_\Lambda$ to its value $t^\lambda$ at $\lambda\in\Lambda$.
 Finally, for $\ell,m\in\mathbb{Z}$ with $\ell\leq m$ we write $[\ell,m]:=\{\ell,\ell+1,\ldots,m\}$.\\ \\

 {\it Acknowledgements:} JS thanks Ivan Cherednik, Oleg Chalykh and Valentin Buciumas, and VV thanks Alexei Borodin and Eric Rains, for interesting discussions.
-The research of SS was partially supported by NSF grants DMS-1939600 and 2001537, and Simons Foundation grant 509766.
+We thank the referees for their valuable comments and pointing out several typos.
+The research of SS was partially supported by NSF grants DMS-1939600 and 2001537, and Simons Foundation grants 509766 and 00006698.